bramus/react-from-scratch-exercises/01-animals/README.md

 ## Assignment

-- Create a local React app using `create-react-app` and start the development server

 - Given is a list of `animals.json`, a set of images, and some CSS.

+- Create a local React app using `create-react-app` named `01-animals` and start the development server

+- Overwrite the `App.css` with the one contained in this repo.

-Adjust `App.js` so that it:
+- Adjust `App.js` so that it:

     - Imports the `animals.json`

-    - Loop over all animals and renders some HTML for them:
+    - Loop over all animals and renders some HTML per animal:

         - Animals with `min` and `max` set: